bbulkow/FastLED-idf/README.md

 menuconfig?
 Doen't seem to be.
 There are no settings anywhere in the menuconfig regarding gpio.
 Should probably look at the examples to see if I have to enable the ISR or something.

-## using RMT vs I2S

-Note to self: There is a define in the platforms area that lets a person choose.

 ## GCC 8 memcpy and memmove into complex structures

 ```